nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 **Remark:**

 *   If you want your bundle deployed after all other bundles/contributions, you can add a <require>all</require>
-*   the deployment-fragment.xml file is not required if you have no dependency information to transmit to the runtime or pre-deployment actions to execute.
+*   The deployment-fragment.xml file is not required if you have no dependency information to transmit to the runtime or pre-deployment actions to execute.

-### The `MANIFEST.MF` file
+### The `MANIFEST.MF` File

 As Nuxeo add-ons are OSGi modules, you have a `MANIFEST.MF` file in the `/src/main/resources/META-INF` folder.&nbsp;